 CBC Sports in Toronto wanted to score an interview with Tikhonov, and so I pulled some strings to make it happen.
 The first string was attached to Podakin.

-Podakin complained that he was “crossing a line” to get involved in a sports matter but he came through just the same.
-The exclusive interview was a go.
+Podakin complained that he was “crossing a line” to get involved in a sports matter … but he came through just the same.
+The exclusive interview — a scoop — was a go.

 I met Tikhonov in his hotel room close to the Alberta Legislature in downtown Edmonton.
-In front of the coach were three small TV monitors.
-The man was watching VHS tapes of games.
-He hit pause, removed his glasses and stood up.
+In front of the coach were three small televisions which he was using as monitors.
+The hockey legend was watching VHS tapes of games.
+Tikhonov hit pause, removed his glasses and stood up.
 We shook hands.

 Tikhonov gave enlightening, straight-ahead answers … which CBC Sports loved.
 So did the Novosti reporter as he ran a story about the interview in his homeland.